harrymt/blog/_posts/2017-02-26-how-i-host-my-side-projects.md

 ## 3. Start the side project

-Now you can easily start a <a href="//github.com/harrymt/mark">front end side project</a>.
-As unfortunately GitHub pages only allows static sites and client side Javascript.
+Now you can start making <a href="//github.com/harrymt/mark">front end side project</a>.
+But only static with sites as GitHub pages only allows Jekyll, HTML, CSS and JS.